danilocolasso/def-not-another-mmorpg/README.md

 Welcome to **Def Not Another MMORPG**!
 This game is a personal project aimed at creating an exciting role-playing experience while learning and improving my skills in Unity, C#, and game development.

+All the code is located in the `Assets/Scripts` folder.

 ## Project Overview

 - **Start Date**: June 20, 2024